-Insights and tips on how to protect your Vacation Rental Property, giving you and your guests peace of mind.
+Insights and tips on how to protect your property, giving you and your guests peace of mind.

 We have heard about them, we may even know a few, but handling demanding guests can be a difficult and overwhelming task.
 When listing websites send stress warnings for a 4-star rating, it can be hard not to have some anxiety.
 Even more, it may have a major impact on where your property lands on the search ranking when a below 5-star rating is left.
 Here are a few suggestions on how to handle demanding guests at your short-term property.